 2. The Powerplant Economics (Displacement is King) In the heavy-haul backcountry market, turbochargers and FADEC systems are often traded for raw, naturally aspirated displacement.
 When hauling maximum gross weight out of a short, high-density-altitude strip in the Rockies, instantaneous direct-drive torque is non-negotiable.

-If you want a hyper-modern, highly liquid expedition vehicle that is cheaper to operate and leverages the undisputed support network of Van’s Aircraft, build the RV-15.
+If your mission demands moving four large adults and 200 lbs of gear into a 1,000-foot unpaved strip at 6,000 feet of density altitude, and capital efficiency is your north star, the Bearhawk Model 5 is the superior value.
+If you want a hyper-modern, highly liquid expedition vehicle that is cheaper to operate and leverages the undisputed support network of Van's Aircraft, build the RV-15.

 In the 2026 flagship market, the defining metric is no longer just horsepower or payload; it is active safety intervention.
 The FAA's rewrite of 14 CFR Part 23 certification standards ushered in an era of digital co-pilots.
 Technologies like the Garmin Autoland system and the Cirrus Airframe Parachute System (CAPS) have fundamentally altered how underwriters and lenders view the risk profile of these seven-figure assets.